 Morobe Development Foundation, Papua New Guinea.

-Securing multi-year funding with international charity Oxfam.
+Securing multi-year funding with Oxfam.

 The project